 This “Under 30 items” list doesn’t include under garments, workout clothing (including leggings), work clothes, or accessories (two scarves would definitely be a helpful addition.)
 I would definitely need those items in my wardrobe as well.

-Items above are based on this free minimalist wardrobe checklist that I have created for you below.
-Just click “download” and you’ll have access to this freebie printable.
+Items above are based on this free minimalist wardrobe checklist that I have created for you.
 This check-list is perfect if you’re just getting started on baring down to just the essentials.
 It helped me figure out what my most important items that I absolutely need are and what isn’t as essential.
 If you’re shopping for a full new wardrobe (which I’m currently day-dreaming of doing) this checklist is your jam as well.

 Simple Tutorial for using Polyvore to Create a Virtual Wardrobe: